Khoury-srg/Viper/Readme.md

 `--sub_dir` is the relative path of the log folder to the `JEPSEN_LOG_DIR` folder. `--perf_file` specifies which file you want to store the results in and `exp_name` is the name of this run.

-If you generate histories using `CobraBench` or `Jepsen` by yourself, you need to organzie the file hierarchy as follows: create `PREFIX`, `JEPSEN_LOG_DIR` folders as those in `config.yaml` if not exists and make sure `JEPSEN_LOG_DIR` is a subfolder of `PREFIX`.
+If you generate histories using `ViperBench` or `Jepsen` by yourself, you need to organzie the file hierarchy as follows: create `PREFIX`, `JEPSEN_LOG_DIR` folders as those in `config.yaml` if not exists and make sure `JEPSEN_LOG_DIR` is a subfolder of `PREFIX`.
 And then store your history logs in `JEPSEN_LOG_DIR`.